mesosphere/d2iq-engineering-blog/content/posts/chatgpt-writes-a-capi-infrastructure-provider/index.md

 Just like many others, I first heard of [ChatGPT](https://openai.com/blog/chatgpt) at the end of 2022.
 But, besides the initial novelty of getting it to write romantic texts to send to my wife or bad jokes to send to my friends, I haven't used it very much after that.
 That was until I saw the headlines of Microsoft's Bing AI (powered by an even more advanced version of ChatGPT) [professing its love to a NYT tech columnist Kevin Roose](https://www.nytimes.com/2023/02/16/technology/bing-chatbot-microsoft-chatgpt.html).
-As a software engineer I got curious again and decided to find out if ChatGPT can help do my job (without it trying to break up my marriage in the process).
+As a software engineer, I got curious again and decided to find out if ChatGPT can help do my job (without it trying to break up my marriage in the process).

 ## ChatGPT Writes a CAPI Infrastructure Provider